Food and Nutrition

 Choose a variety of foods from Canada’s food guide:

-Setting personal goals can help you improve your eating habits.
 Choose small changes that work for you.
 Visit Healthy Eating Starts Here for tips and resources on healthy eating.

 It’s recommended that all people who could become pregnant take a multivitamin with 0.4 mg (400 mcg) of folic acid every day.